saranathaniyengar/lunabridge/README.md

 ## The problem this solves

 3GPP 5G assumes continuous backhaul.
-A lunar relay doesn't provide that — using a real GMAT-propagated 90-day orbit (LCRNS SV-1, single-satellite degraded scenario), the relay is visible for stretches of roughly 25 hours, then drops out for gaps up to 5.56 hours.
+A lunar relay doesn't provide that, and therefore, using a real GMAT-propagated 90-day orbit (LCRNS SV-1, single-satellite degraded scenario), the relay is visible for stretches of roughly 25 hours, then drops out for gaps up to 5.56 hours.
 A rover running stock 5G software has no idea any of this is happening, and nothing in the 3GPP stack is built to survive a multi-hour blackout gracefully.

 LunaBridge doesn't touch the rover.
-It sits at the 5G core's N6 egress — the boundary where the core hands traffic off to "whatever's outside" — and does the translation work there: capture, classify, hold through the gap, forward as a DTN bundle when the link comes back.
+It sits at the 5G core's N6 egress, which is the boundary where the core hands traffic off to "whatever's outside" and does the translation work there: capture, classify, hold through the gap, forward as a DTN bundle when the link comes back.

 ```
 UE (rover) -> gNB -> Open5GS 5G core -> N6 -> LunaBridge -> BPv7 bundle -> uD3TN -> relay -> Earth